wicnmys/mate-security-hw/DEVELOPMENT.md

 4. **Hardcoded Anthropic provider:** Agent imports and uses `Claude` class directly from `agno.models.anthropic`, making it inflexible for switching providers (e.g., OpenAI, local models).
 Should use dynamic provider selection based on model string.
 5. **No off-topic question handling:** Agent will attempt SQL generation for any question (no guardrails)
 6. **No query refinement:** Single-pass generation without iterative feedback (bonus feature not implemented)
-7. **No edge case demos in README:** Unit tests cover edge cases but user-facing examples not documented

 ### Questions/Decisions Pending
 - [ ] Should we add baseline agent (keyword retrieval) as CLI option for experimental comparison?